skerker/biodock/README.md

 1. Running biodock
 ---

-If you are on a Mac, start your Docker machine:
+⋅⋅⋅If you are on a Mac, start your Docker machine:

 `docker-machine start MACHINE-NAME`
 `eval "$(docker-machine env MACHINE-NAME)"`

-Pull the biodock image from Docker Hub:
+⋅⋅⋅Pull the biodock image from Docker Hub:

 `docker pull wpmr/biodock:latest`

-Alternatively, clone this git and build the biodock image from the Dockerfile:
+⋅⋅⋅Alternatively, clone this git and build the biodock image from the Dockerfile:

 `git clone https://gitlab.com/will_rowe/biodock.git`
 `cd biodock`
 `docker build -t wpmr/biodock:latest .`

-Launch the Docker container, making sure to mount a volume (allowing you to transfer data in and out of the container):
+⋅⋅⋅Launch the Docker container, making sure to mount a volume (allowing you to transfer data in and out of the container):

 `docker run -itP -m 8g --name biodock -v /some/path/on/host/:/MOUNTED_VOLUME wpmr/biodock:latest`